 The original cabins are accessible to most people, but here are some specific limitations you should be aware of:

-Our objective is to make the Five Points experience available to everyone possible, so if you do have any questions about specific cabins or any other accessibility issues, please don't hesitate to give us a call at (501)525-1622.
+Our objective is to make the Five Points experience available to everyone possible, so if you do have any questions about specific cabins or any other accessibility issues, please don't hesitate to contact us.

 Best wishes, Skip